VAT report - What is a VAT report?

 Box 2: VAT due in the period on acquisitions from other member states of the EC

-Box 2 should include all the VAT due on goods or services purchased from other EC member states, as well as any related costs such as delivery, packaging, or insurance.
+Box 2 should include all the VAT due on goods from other EC member states, as well as any related costs such as delivery, packaging, or insurance.

 Box 3: total VAT due

 By adding the figures from boxes 1 and 2, box 3 shows the total VAT you owe HMRC for the period.
 This is your ‘output VAT’ or ‘output tax’.